omar-inkeep/mcp-for-next.js/README.md

 ## Environment variables

 - You need to set INKEEP_API_KEY.
 If you don't have one, create one in your Inkeep portal.
-See more info related to this in [our documentation](https://docs.inkeep.com/analytics-api/authentication#get-an-api-key)
+See more info related in [our documentation](https://docs.inkeep.com/analytics-api/authentication#get-an-api-key)
 - You can optionally set INKEEP_API_BASE_URL (defaults to 'https://api.inkeep.com/v1')

 ## Notes for running on Vercel